merelymyself/cgisf_lib/README.md

-# cgisf
+# cgisf_lib
 Colourless Green Ideas Sleep Furiously generates grammatical but (often) nonsensical sentences.
+Now in lib form!

 You can add words to the vocabulary list or help improve my spaghetti code.